Financial assistance is a partnership between you and Harvard Kennedy School.

 Limited HKS Endowment

 It might surprise you to know that HKS has limited scholarship and fellowship resources.
 How can that be possible at Harvard?
 It's very simple: each school at Harvard maintains a separate endowment.
 Schools with long histories and many alumni have substantial endowments.
-Newer schools like HKS have a smaller number of alumni and more modest endowment (we've been around since the 1930s; Harvard College dates back to 1636!).
+Newer schools like HKS have fewer alumni and more modest endowments (HKS was established in the 1930s; Harvard College dates back to 1636!).
 That means the majority of our scholarship funding comes from current income.
 As a result, our aid is more limited than many other Harvard schools.

 Loan Repayment Assistance

 Even with proper planning and support, attending HKS may require significant borrowing.
-To help relieve some of the debt burden, our Loan Repayment Assistance Program (LRAP) assists graduates who take modest-paying positions in the nonprofit and public sectors.
+To help relieve some of the debt burden, our Loan Repayment Assistance Program (LRAP) assists graduates who take modest-paying positions in the public or nonprofit sectors.
 Funding is limited, and you can only be eligible for assistance for a maximum of five years.

 If you decide to bring your family to Cambridge—and a number of our students do—it's important to know U.S. regulations prohibit us from including day-to-day expenses for your dependents in your expense budget.
 You must have sufficient savings to cover those expenses.

-If you're enrolled in one of our two-year degree programs (MPP, MPA/ID, or MPA), you must be sure to account for the expenses you'll incur during the summer between your two years.
+If you're enrolled in one of our two-year degree programs (MPP, MPA/ID, or MPA), you must account for the expenses you will incur during the summer between your two years.
 Since this period is not part of the academic year, we will not be able to increase financial aid or allow you to borrow.